Targeted Age Group(s)

-The Monroe County Family Court (New York) is committed to offering meaningful support to children and youth regarding their judicial involvement, whether or not they are appearing in court.
-The Court Orientation Program is a voluntary, one-hour program for children 9 years of age and older who have been placed out of their home due to an abuse or neglect proceeding.
-The goal of the program is to provide information about the basic court process and the roles of legal professionals responsible for the child’s safety, well-being and permanency.
-Through this program, children and their foster parents will be empowered to understand their roles better and how they can participate in and facilitate the process.
-In addition to children 9 years and older, children younger than 9 may attend at the discretion of a foster parent, an attorney and/or a caseworker.
-A caseworker, the child’s attorney, a foster parent, a relative, a caregiver or another individual who is important to the child also may attend.
+The Monroe County Family Court (Rochester, New York) is committed to offering meaningful support to children and youth regarding their judicial involvement, whether or not they are appearing in court.
+The Youth-In-Court Orientation Program is a voluntary, two-hour program for children 14 years of age and older who have been placed in out-of-home care due to an abuse or neglect proceeding.
+The goal of the program is to provide information about the Planned Permanency Hearing (PPH) Court process and the roles of the professionals responsible for the child’s safety, well-being and permanency.

 The program contains:

-- a visit to areas of the court such as children’s center, lobby, etc.
+- A court tour of areas within the court house such as children’s center, lobby, etc.